 Frank Gaylord of Barre had sued the Postal Service seven years ago over the printing of stamps with an image of soldiers that he had sculpted for the Korean War Veterans Memorial in Washington, D.C.

-The Postal Service said Friday that it "respectfully disagrees" with the U.S. Court of Federal Claims' damages decision and is considering whether to appeal, according to reports.
+The Postal Service said Friday that it "respectfully disagrees" with the U.S. Court of Federal Claims' damages decision and is considering whether to appeal.

 The Postal Service had not offered Gaylord compensation for the image used on a 2003 stamp commemorating the 50th anniversary of the memorial.
 In 2008 the Court of Federal Claims sided with the Postal Service, ruling that the use of the photograph taken by a retired Marine was exempt from copyright protection.